TheSeaCook/tape2esxdos/README.md

 ## ZX Spectrum Bulk Data Transfer

-A set of tools for transferring arbitrary files (of arbitrary lengh, up to 1Gb) to ZX Spectrum machine via tape input (MIC).
+A set of tools for transferring arbitrary files (of arbitrary lengh, up to 1Gb) to ZX Spectrum machine via tape input (EAR).
 No additional hardware required.

 t2esx utility is intended to transfer data to the ZX Spectrum via the MIC port without any additional hardware.
 If you have the means to play